An In-depth Evaluation of Large Language Models in Sentence Simplification with Error-based Human Assessment: Annotation Result Analysis

 \subsubsection{Distribution of Same Errors}

 Section~\ref{sec:error_co} indicates that an erroneous simplification output contains a unique error type on average, then what is the distribution of the same error types in those simplification outputs?
 The same type of error can occur multiple times within a single simplification output.
-Consider the following example where the simplification output was generated by GPT-4 model: \begin{description} \item[Source:] In 1990, she was the \highlightpink{only} female entertainer \highlightpink{allowed} to perform in Saudi Arabia. \item[Simplification Output:] In 1990, she was the \highlightpink{sole} woman performer \highlightpink{permitted} in Saudi Arabia. \end{description} In this example, \texttt{Lack of Simplicity-Lexical} error appears twice.
+Consider the following example where the simplification output is generated by GPT-4: \begin{description} \item[Source:] In 1990, she was the \highlightpink{only} female entertainer \highlightpink{allowed} to perform in Saudi Arabia. \item[GPT-4:] In 1990, she was the \highlightpink{sole} woman performer \highlightpink{permitted} in Saudi Arabia. \end{description} In this example, \texttt{Lack of Simplicity-Lexical} error appears twice.
 The simplification uses more difficult words, \highlightpink{sole} and \highlightpink{permitted}, to replace \highlightpink{only} and \highlightpink{allowed}, respectively.
-We plotted the label-wise distribution for both models, as illustrated in Figure~\ref{fig:error_labelwise}.
-This figure shows that in both models, each type of error occurs once in most of the erroneous simplification outputs, and only a small fraction of simplification outputs exhibit the same error type more than once.
-The maximum repetition of the same error type is capped at three.
+Upon a close observation, we find that across all models, each type of error occurs once in most of the erroneous simplification outputs, and only a small fraction of simplification outputs exhibit the same error type more than once.
+The maximum repetition of the same error type is capped at four.